 On this Andersen Sterilizers Vet Tech Tips episode Jacklyn Phillips, RVT, will discuss how separating your absorbent and non-absorbent items and being strategic with your 12- and 24-hour sterilization cycles can save you time!

-Interested in learning more?
-You get FREE training for the life of your Andersen sterilizer.
+Remember, you get FREE training for the life of your Andersen sterilizer.
 Reach out with questions about this Tech Tip, training or anything sterilization related.
 Your gas sterilization expert is standing by.

 American manufacturer of gas sterilizers for the veterinary, plastic surgery, dental, medical & industrial markets.
 Family-owned and trusted for over 60 years.
 Our sterilizers are a vital infection control tool in thousands of practices across the globe.
 The most compatible & gentle sterilant on the market keeps your investments in like-new condition.
 Sterilize what you can’t put in your autoclave: Delicate instruments, plastic, fabric & more.
 Andersen Sterilizers: Preserve your instruments, Protect your patients.